WillEwing/pylib7z/README.rst

     * 7z.dll from 7-zip_
     * CFFI_
-    * ast-compat_ on python versions prior to 3.12
+    * ast-compat_ is required for building on python versions prior to 3.12

 How To Use
 ----------